 Open to Simmons SSW graduate students only

-This course examines the impact of social problems with focus on HIV/AIDS in Uganda and the role of the social work.
-It explores the utilization of various professional methods to promote self-sufficiency, social integration, social change, and justice in a developing country.
-Key concepts examined include the Health Belief Model, the Social Change Communication theory and micro-empowerment economic theory.
+This study abroad examines the impact of social problems with focus on HIV/AIDS in Uganda and the role of the social work field.
+It explores the utilization of various professional methods to promote self-sufficiency, social integration, social change, human rights and social justice in a developing country.
 The focus is to learn how social work practice skills (micro and macro) can be indigenized in a developing country.
-Ultimately, the course seeks to explore ways of integrating such learning in the context of social work and social action.
-The students will take a 3 week study tour in the country in order to study social problems and learn about the cultural context of delivery of human services in a developing country.
+The participants will take a 3 week study in the country in order to study social problems and learn about the cultural context of delivery of human services in a developing country.

-The course activities include orientation meetings before the trip, visits to health and social welfare agencies in urban and rural areas of Uganda, attendance at social work classes and seminars at Makerere University (Uganda Christin University and St. Lawrence University) and the development of peer partnerships with various human service providers.
+The activities include orientation meetings before the trip, visits to health and social welfare agencies in urban and rural areas of Uganda, attendance at social work classes and seminars at Makerere University and the development of peer partnerships with various human service providers.

 Dates / Deadlines:

 ** Indicates rolling admission application process.
 Students will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.